-This chicken fajita freezer meal is delicious, so easy to make, and tastes better than any restaurant meal for a fraction of the cost.
-These fajitas are filled with tender juicy spicy but not too spicy chicken, charred bell peppers and onions, wrapped in a warm tortilla and topped with your favorite toppings.
+- This easy chicken fajita freezer meal is filled with tender juicy spicy but not too spicy chicken, charred bell peppers, and onions.

 Fajitas are traditionally a combination of protein, pepper, and onion served in a tortilla.